• Skip to primary navigation

 Coconut Aminos: Coconut aminos can be a great addition to your gluten free ramen recipe.
 It's a soy free and gluten free alternative to soy sauce that adds a similar umami flavor.
 It can be used to season the broth.

-Noodles: I used gluten free ramen noodles here that are made from rice and millet.
+Noodles: I used gluten-free ramen noodles here that are made from rice and millet.

 Toppings: I used seaweed, carrots, a jammy egg, chicken breast and green onions to top this ramen.
 Feel free to use any toppings you love!